nablarch/nablarch-document/en/application_framework/application_framework/web_service/rest/architecture.rst

 4. The action class executes business logic using a form class and an entity class. |br|
    For more information on each class, see :ref:`rest-application_design`.

-5. The action class creates and returns a form class and `HttpResponse` that shows the processing result.
+5. The action class creates and returns a DTO and `HttpResponse` that shows the processing result.
 6. The HTTP response handler (`JaxRsResponseHandler`) in the handler queue converts the `HttpResponse` into a response to be returned to the client, and returns the response to the client. |br|
    If the processing result of the action class is a form class, it will be converted into `HttpResponse` by `BodyConvertHandler`. |br|
    The format of the `HttpResponse` body to be converted is the media type configured in the action class.